How to Enable Custom Script in SharePoint Online using PowerShell?

 #Enable Custom Scripting by turning OFF Deny Flag

-Here is how to enable custom script in SharePoint online using PnP PowerShell Set-PnPSite cmdlet:
+You can also enable the custom script in SharePoint Online using the PnP PowerShell Set-PnPSite cmdlet:

 #Set Variables